No Result

 Delta (gift cards) are really useful to use your ‘airline incidental’ annual credits, particularly with the AmEx Hilton Aspire $250 credit.
 If you pay a $500 ticket with a $250 GC and your Aspire you can tap the credit (Your mileage may vary).

-For those unfamiliar, three premium American Express cards offer members a certain amount of statement credits to use with one airline they can select from a list provided by Amex:
+For those unfamiliar, two premium American Express cards offer members a certain amount of statement credits to use with one airline they can select from a list provided by Amex:

 • The Platinum Card® from American Express ($200 annual airline incidental credit)